 Course Description for Teacher Candidates

-This course provides evidence that students know, understand, and use best practices in planning, teaching, and assessing ESL students, having completed the six courses leading to the ESL endorsement or seven courses leading to a TESOL K-12 minor.
+This course provides evidence that students know, understand, and use the best practices in planning, teaching, and assessing ESL students, having completed the six courses leading to the ESL endorsement or seven courses leading to a TESOL K-12 minor.
 The focus is on practical aspects of integrating language and literacy methodologies while teaching classroom content.
-It is considered to be a four-credit course consisting of 50 contact hours plus 10 hours spent in collaborative planning and reflecting.
+This is considered to be a four-credit course consisting of 50 contact hours plus 10 hours spent in collaborative planning and reflecting.

 Student Checklist (2 points each)